 A wide variety of cultural, social, and recreational activities exists in Livingston County and the surrounding region.
-On-campus housing is readily available, and affordable dining options are located both on campus and within easy walking distance of the university.
-Faculty and peer mentors assist new students in acclimating to life as a university student, and encourage them to explore the many co-curricular and extra-curricular Cleary student activities.
-The Cleary University Community Recreation and Wellness Center offers a range of health and lifestyle enrichment activities.
+Oncampus housing is readily available, and affordable dining options are located both on campus and within easy walking distance of the university.
+Staff, faculty, and peer mentors assist new students in acclimating to life as a university student, and encourage them to explore co-curricular and extra-curricular Cleary student activities.